denizumutdereli/Benfords-Law-python/README.md

-# Benfords-Law-python
+# Benfords-Law-python-javascript
-Python implementation of Benford's Law
+Python and Javascript implementations of Benford's Law